lzim/mtl/blue/session03/s03_facilitator/mtl_session03_say.md

 # MTL Live Session 03

-## Today we're modeling to learn how to produce team data for simulation
+## Today we're modeling to learn how to produce team data for simulation.

 Hello!
 I'm \________________ (facilitator's name) and I'm \_______________ (co-facilitator's name).
 Today we're modeling to learn how to produce team data for simulation.